SeunghoHan/cs470_tp/README.md

 <h1> Advanced Image Captioning Using Visual-Semantic Attention</h1>

-This is modified version of image captioning using bottopm-up and top-down attention model (<a href=https://github.com/poojahira/image-captioning-bottom-up-top-down.git/>).
-We added semantic attention to existing model and test our model.
+This is modified version of (<a target = "_blank" href="https://imagecaption.blob.core.windows.net/imagecaption/trainval_36.zip">  image captioning using bottopm-up and top-down attention model </a>).
+We added semantic attention to existing model.
+To do this, first we implemented attribute predictor based on canonical correlation analysis.
+In our attribute predictor, it generate 5 attributes for gevin image.
+Using trained attribute predictor, we created attribute data for train and validation images of MSCOCO.
+Then, preprocessed the attribute data and used it for training model.
+To utilize the attribute information in captioning model, we added top-down semantic attention LSTM similar to top-down object attention LSTM.
+And also added semantic attention for 5 attributes and it used in language model by concatenating with object attention layer.
+The quantitative results are as foloows.

 <h2> Results obtained </h2>
+Our experiment environment is Colab.
+So, we can use only one GPU for training and evaluating of model.
+Therefore, the epoches of ours and baseline are small.

 <table class="tg">
   <tr>